Ane Halsboe-Jørgensen

 Ane Halsboe-Jørgensen (born 4 May 1983) is a Danish politician, who is a member of the Folketing for the Social Democrats.
-She has been the Minister for Culture and Ecclesiastical Affairs since 2021.
+She has been the Minister of Taxation since 23 September 2025.

 She was elected member of Folketinget for the Social Democrats in 2011.
 She was appointed Minister of Higher Education and Science in the Frederiksen Cabinet from 27 June 2019.
 On 16 August 2021, the former Minister of Church and Ecclesiastical Affairs Joy Mogensen resigned and Halsboe-Jørgensen took over the position.
+She then became Minister of Employment in late 2022.